In this article, we discuss the concept of Less is More: Fundamentals of Minimalist Web Design.

 47% of users expect a web page to load in 2 seconds or less.
 If your website takes too long to load or fails to work correctly, you’re losing out on users.

-While you could endlessly focus on different aspects of usability, the key thing to remember when it comes to designing a minimalist website is:
+While you can endlessly focus on different aspects of usability, the key things to remember when it comes to designing a minimalist website are:

 - Load time – How long does it take to load your elements?

 - Mobile-friendly – Does your website display correctly on all devices?